-Certain prior year amounts have been reclassified to conform to the presentation of the corresponding amounts in the financial statements for the three months ended June 30, 2018.
+Certain prior year amounts have been reclassified to conform to the presentation of the corresponding amounts in the financial statements for the three months and six months ended September 30, 2018.
 These reclassifications had no effect on previously reported results of operations, cash flows, assets, liabilities or equity for the periods presented.